chris carroll

 paige clancy

-Paige earned a bachelor’s degree from Vanderbilt with concentrations in English and Human & Organizational Development, and she served as managing editor of The Vanderbilt Hustler student newspaper and editor in chief of the Commodore Yearbook.
+Paige holds an MBA from Boston University and a bachelor’s degree from Vanderbilt with concentrations in English and Human & Organizational Development.
+As a student, she was managing editor of The Vanderbilt Hustler newspaper and editor-in-chief of the Commodore Yearbook.
+As an alum, Paige served as a member of the board of the Vanderbilt Alumni Association and as a Reunion committee member.

-In 2001, she returned to Nashville, where she worked as a business reporter for The City Paper, Nashville Post, and Business Tennessee magazine.
-Paige also has served as a freelance writer, writing coach, and consultant for media outlets and communications agencies.
+Early in her career, she worked as an account executive at the international public relations agencies Golin/Harris and Porter Novelli in New York.
+She then returned to Nashville and worked as a business reporter for The City Paper, Nashville Post, and Business Tennessee magazine.
+Paige has served as a freelance writer, writing coach, and consultant.
+She is an active volunteer leader for Nashville Public Library Foundation.

 jim hayes